pouyabagheri/Mindraw/index.md

 >> For more info please [contact](mailto:pouyaxyz@gmail.com)
 >
 > ### About the teacher
-Pouya Bagheri a professional designer and also active in art of painting & drawing.
-He is interested in research in the area of creativity & related knowledge.
-He is also a regular practitioner of mindfulness meditation, so the combination all 3 concludes in these workshops he is offering.
+Pouya Bagheri is a professional designer, also active in art of painting & drawing.
+He is interested in research in the area of creativity & related knowledge, plus being a regular practitioner of mindfulness meditation, which all conclude in these workshops he is offering.
 > #### Pouya's instagram [@p0uyax](https://www.instagram.com/p0uyax)